What approval do I need to remove a tree?

 • There is an approval or agreement in place that requires the tree to be retained or protected.

-Please visit the NSW Planning Portal to lodge an application Development Application (DA).
-You will need to register for a NSW Planning Portal sign on to submit your application.
-Further applicant resources are available here
+Please visit the NSW Planning Portal to lodge an application Development Application (DA) NSW Planning Portal website.
+You will need to register for an NSW Planning Portal sign-on to submit your application.
+Visit the NSW Planning Portal applicant resources here

 You can search online with our mapping tool to see if your property is deemed to be in a heritage zone.
 Tree and Vegetation Clearing Guide Map